upliftsolar/effective_website/README.md

 - Search the entire project for 'example' and fill in your site specifics.
 - Good luck!

+## Page Order in Navbar

+Because the "menu" features are not currently active in Effective::Pages, a poor-man's navigation system exists, using a single method in ApplicationHelper.
+YMMV.

+## Translation Features

+Different features require different types of Translation functionality.

+- Translation within the editable regions (use the <pre>ES:[[...]]</pre> style )
+- Translation of site text and interactive "flash" messages: use /tolk to
+- FAQ (Questions) Snippets are locale-specific.

+## Tests

 Run tests with

 ```ruby